Your cart

 4.4.
 Wear Knee and Elbow Pads

-If you do not want to wear long sleeve rash guards, consider buying high-quality and comfortable elbow and knee pads.
-You can become comfortable over time because they have padding and can limit the mobility of your joint from the start.
-But they prevent your skin from rubbing on the mat and thus prevent mat burns.
+If you do not want to wear long-sleeved rash guards, consider buying high-quality and comfortable elbow and knee pads.
+You will feel comfortable over time because they have padding and can limit your joint mobility from the start.
+But they prevent your skin from rubbing on the mat and ultimately the mat burns.

 4.5.
 Use Rash Guard